sixty-north/added-value/README.rst

 Which gives:

-    The ratio of the circumference to the diameter of a circle is :format:`math.pi, .3f` to three decimal places.
+    The ratio of the circumference to the diameter of a circle is 3.142 to three decimal places.

 Powerful tools